Ayash13/Antivity/README.md

 ### 🎯 **Mission-Based Walking**

 - Randomized daily missions with specific objects to find
-- GPS-based path tracking and distance measurement
+- GPS-based distance measurement
-- Mission completion rewards and progress tracking
-- Personalized mission difficulty based on user activity

 ### 📖 **Digital Journal**

 - Photo-based journal entries with stories
 - Calendar view for browsing past adventures
 - Distance and time tracking for each session
-- Rich text editing for detailed storytelling
+- Text editing for detailed storytelling

 ### 👥 **Social Features**